 - What type of food would you like to try sometime?

 Waiting in line can be brutal for kids and parents, especially if the line is long or the location is boring.
 But, it doesn’t have to be!
 With the above tips and tricks, you should be able to help your kids wait in line without whining or misbehaving.
 With a little luck and these techniques, you can teach your children patience without them even realizing they’re learning!
-For more tips to help your kids while on the move, see our best airplane snacks, screen-free airplane activities, best road trip snacks, and screen-free road trip activities.
+For more tips to help your kids while on the move, see our comprehensive guide to happy travel with kids, best airplane snacks, screen-free airplane activities, best road trip snacks, and screen-free road trip activities.
 Also see our other ways to prepare your kids for a Disney trip.
 Happy travels!